bifrost-vui/bifrost-front-end-library/README.md

 ## Contributing

-If you'd like to contribute, please follow our [contributing guidelines][contributing].
+If you'd like to contribute, please follow our [contributing guidelines](CONTRIBUTING.mdx).